 It is no surprise that women can become dismayed when diet and exercise alone don’t seem to help restore their pre-pregnancy body shape.
 However, there is often another reason for this.
 Abdominal muscles can be torn, split and damaged during pregnancy and childbirth; this condition is known as diastasis recti.

-Many mums remain unfamiliar with the condition of torn abs during or after pregnancy and assume it is their fault that they can’t restore their belly to it’s ‘normal’ shape and size.
+Many mums remain unfamiliar with the condition of torn abs during or after pregnancy.
+They assume it is their fault that they can’t restore their belly to it’s ‘normal’ shape and size.
 In reality, diastasis recti can make that nearly impossible without surgical help.

 What is the condition of torn abs, or Diastasis Recti?

 Diastasis recti is a disorder that is generally defined as the separation of the abdomen muscle into right and left halves.
 Basically, the abs split – or divide – into two, greatly reducing your core strength.

 Typically when this condition happens, a pregnant woman’s uterus pushes against the muscles and separates them.
 Pregnancy hormones also weaken the tissues that hold these muscles together.

 Diastasis recti as a result of pregnancy can lead to:

 - Back pain

 - Skin infection due to excess skin folds and loose skin